HonoriusHD/MyPortfolio/README.md

-# MyPortofolio
+# MyPortfolio
-This repository contains my portofolio website, as a part of my work, which includes websites, some photos, and some designs. indexPortofolio.html needs to be accessed for going to my portofolio website, where my other projects can be seen.
+This repository contains my portfolio website, as a part of my work, which includes websites, some photos, and some designs. index.html needs to be accessed for going to my portfolio website, where my other projects can be seen.